xzava/pynamite/README.md

   <img src="https://raw.githubusercontent.com/xzava/pynamite/main/docs/images/bookmarks_data_model.png">
 </p>

-Use the above image as a reference
+Open the above image in a new tab for the full size.

 ```python